geeksareforlife/wandering-wolves/content/entries/2020-08-06-finding-yeth.md

 We took Henry back to the house and discovered that Tooms had convinced Athon to sign the house and lordship over to him, nullifying the contract.
 He is now Lord Tufail ibn Usama ibn Masoud Al-Jamra, and the Cabells are living in his manor home, managing its upkeep.

-The {{< group "Cabells" >}} are extremely grateful and rewarded us all with small pouches of gold, as well as paying for rooms at the inn in town.
+The {{< group "Cabell Family" "Cabells" >}} are extremely grateful and rewarded us all with small pouches of gold, as well as paying for rooms at the inn in town.